 A medium-dark bean is full-bodied, low in acidic content.
 A dark, continuous, and slow roast also extracts many undertones like chocolate, cocoa, fruits, wine.

 When you slow roast the beans, oils present inside them start to come out slowly.

 With continuous heat applied to the beans, it’s natural for them to release oils.
 An oily surface is a good indication of a better roast.

 There is a big debate that argues and opposes two big statements.
 The first, ‘Oily beans are fresh and have more flavors.’
 The second, ‘oily beans are stale and tasteless.’

-Both statements can be wildly factual, but both of these apply to different roasts.
-If you notice oil sheen on a lighter roast, it’s going to taste stale.
+Both statements can be factual, but both of these apply to different roasts.
+For example, if you notice oil sheen on a lighter roast, it will taste stale.

 On the other hand, if you notice glossy oils on the surface of dark-roasted beans, it’s an indication of a fresh roast.
 Since dark roast is subject to prolonged heating, it’s natural for the oils to break out and sit majestically as the shining top.